These bite-size baked pumpkin donut holes are light and fluffy and coated in cinnamon sugar! They’re the perfect fall snack or quick dessert.

 - Add egg mixture to flour mixture and stir until fully combined.
 Add melted butter.
 Stir until combined.

-- Transfer 1 tablespoon of batter to each cupcake tin cavity.
+- Transfer 1 tablespoon of batter to each muffin tin cavity.

 - Bake for 10 minutes or until donut holes bounce back slightly when pressed.
 Remove from oven and let cool on cooling rack.